xmliszt/taboo-ai/README.md

 # Contribute

-Taboo AI is an open-source project.
-To contribute, simply fork the project into your own repository.
-Look at the [**Issues**](https://github.com/xmliszt/taboo-ai/issues) to find the one that you are interested in working with.
+To contribute, look at the [**Issues**](https://github.com/xmliszt/taboo-ai/issues) to find the one that you are interested in working with.
 Or raise your own issues.
 Once you are done, simply submit a pull request for review.

 ## Branching

-Taboo AI has `main` branch for production, `preview` for staging.
-When you create a feature branch, you can either PR to `main` or `preview` depending on the urgency of the issue.

-- PR to `main` will be blocked if no approval or unit test or preview deployment failed.
-- PR to `preview` requires approval as well.

-When you create a PR, GitHub pipeline is automatically run to deploy a staging build to vercel preview.
-Once succeeded, you can check the deployment from https://taboo-ai-xmliszt.vercel.app .
+Taboo AI has `main` branch for production, YOu can just branch out from `main` to work on your feature.
+Once you are done, submit a PR to `main` branch.
+This PR will automatically trigger **preview** pipeline to deploy a preview version.
+As a contributor, you should be invited into our Slack channel, from which the GitHub bot will notify you when the preview deployment is ready for review

 ## Local Dev Environment